 “The Secret of Getting ahead is getting started.” – Mark Twain

 Is your house clutter getting out of control?
-Mine is and it is time to stop it dead in its tracks like construction zone driving on an interstate!
+Mine is and it is time to stop it dead in its tracks like a construction zone on an interstate!

 Fortunately, these items are easily organized!
 Set up some decluttering time and buy a few storage bins!
 Keep reading to find out more!

-Suggested Reading: How to Clean your House in 25 Minutes without Going Crazy
+- How to Clean Your House in 25 Minutes Sessions without Going Crazy

 Having a clean house helps you have a clean mind.
-Clutter in your house is like a loud freight train when you have a head ache.
-The clutter diminishes your concentration and throws off your life balance.
-Not to mention that you always feel like you have something to do.
+Clutter in your house is like a loud freight train with a headache.
+Clutter diminishes your concentration and throws your life off balance.
+Not to mention, if you let clutter pile up you always feel like you have something to do.

-Yet, using some simple decluttering tricks will help you feel more calm and at peace in your home.
+Yet, using some simple decluttering tricks will help you feel calmer and at peace in your home.
 It will help you gain perspective of what is important.
 Ask yourself, do you really need all of this stuff?
-After your decluttering session you will have more time to spend on activities that are more important and enjoyable.
-For me that would be family time!
+After your decluttering session, you will have more time to spend on activities that are more important and enjoyable.
+For me, that would be family time!